UPD: This post was edited and updated in February 2025.

 To warm up a profile, you can either import your pre-made JSON cookies or run a Cookie robot.
 It will launch the profile and crawl around your list of pages.

-All in all, we don’t see how Indigo is actually able to compete with modern alternatives.
+All in all, I don’t see how Indigo is actually able to compete with modern alternatives.
 First and second paid plans miss the basic features for traffic arbitrage and affiliate marketing.
 This cuts off a lot of smaller scale users, which might be done on purpose.
-A lot of basic routine actions need to be done manually.

 Mobile devices and fingerprints